-- o Preserve established communications through failures, for example, TCP connections and application communications using UDP. - o Have no impact on upper layer protocols in general and on transport protocols in particular. - o Address the security threats in [20] through a separate document [7], and techniques described in this document. - o No extra roundtrip for setup; deferred setup. - o Take advantage of multiple locators/addresses for load spreading so that different sets of communication to a host (e.g., different connections) might use different locators of the host.
-This might enable some forms of traffic engineering, but the details for traffic engineering, including what requirements can be satisfied, have not yet been worked out.
+- o Preserve established communications through certain classes of failures, for example, TCP connections and application communications using UDP. - o Have minimal impact on upper layer protocols in general and on transport protocols in particular. - o Address the security threats in [19] through the combination of the HBA/CGA approach specified in a separate document [7], and techniques described in this document. - o Do not require an extra roundtrip up front to setup shim specific state.
+Instead allow the upper layer traffic (e.g., TCP) to flow as normal and defer the setup of the shim state until some number of packets have been exchanged. - o Take advantage of multiple locators/addresses for load spreading so that different sets of communication to a host (e.g., different connections) might use different locators of the host.
+Note that this might cause load to be spread unevenly, thus we use the term "load spreading" instead of "load balancing".
+This capability might enable some forms of traffic engineering, but the details for traffic engineering, including what requirements can be satisfied, are not specified in this document, and form part of a potential extensions to this protocol.